 MEXICO.
-Damiana (Turnera diffusa) Leaf, Cut and Sifted, Certified Organic
+Damiana (Turnera diffusa) Leaf, Cut and Sifted, Wildcrafted

 In Mexico, a liqueur is made from the leaves and packaged in a bottle that has the likeness to a very voluptuous woman.
 It has a fragrant characteristically pleasant, green, and slightly sweet, smell.
 This herb is also commonly used in herbal smoking blends.
 It is generally considered safe for use and has no toxicity issues.